 - Introduction of negative interest rates: A negative interest rate was introduced on the deposit facility in June 2014 and was applied also to bank's excess reserves holdings or from the end of October 2019 onwards to part of bank's excess reserves holdings.

 - Two-tier system for remuneration of excess reserves: From the end of October 2019 onward, a part of excess reserves up to six times of institutions' reserve requirements is remunerated at 0%, the rest of excess reserves continues to be remunerated at negative deposit facility rate.

 - Liquidity provision in foreign currencies: US dollar liquidity providing operations have been available to banks since December 2007 (as have Swiss franc liquidity providing in the certain period).
-They are currently executed with a maturity of one week.
+They are currently executed with a maturity of one week and three months.

 - Expansion of eligible collateral for Eurosystem loans: The requirements with regard to the eligibility of financial assets as collateral have been eased slightly since 2008, at the same time risk control measures have been adjusted appropriately.

 - Expansion of the list of eligible counterparties for fine-tuning operations: Since 2008 fine-tuning operations have been available to all counterparties that are allowed to participate in open market operations.

 In addition to the non-standard measures, in July 2013 the Governing Council of the ECB introduced its forward guidance.
 The Eurosystem announces its expectations of the future developments of the ECB key interest rates and the time horizon for executing the Asset purchase Programme, depending on the outlook for price stability.
 It thereby aims to bring greater certainty with regard to interest rates and the intentions of future monetary policy, which acts to stabilise the economic environment.